RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 According to the available data, there are only four sectors in which salaries have been increasing continuously:
 * Transportation and Warehousing
 * Other activities
-* Health and social work activities
+* Health and social care
-* Manufacturing industries
+* Manufacturing industry

 In the vast majority of the industries we analyzed, declines of different levels have been observed.
 These were mostly sudden, short-term declines (especially in year 2013), after which salaries started to rise again:
 * Administrative and support activities